List of Marvel Comics teams and organizations: Annihilators

+The Annihilators are a group of powerful space-based characters from various alien races.
+They act as a deterrent to galactic war.

 Anti-Arach9

+The Anti-Arach9 is an organization appearing in American comic books published by Marvel Comics.

 The Anti-Arach9 is a supervillain group that was formed by Octavia Vermis and consisted of Aeturnum, Brothers Grimm, Krazy Goat, Lady Bullseye, Los Espadas Gemelas De Toledo, Rose Roché, and Stegron.
 Each of them came together to take down their mutual enemy Spider-Woman.